musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 ###Salt and Symfony

 At this point it's worth recapping exactly what I am trying to achieve.
 As well as trying to replicate my ServerGrove VPS as closely as possible I am also needing to prepare my VM for using the [Symfony2 PHP framework](http://symfony.com).
-Symfony2 has certain [requirements](http://symfony.com/doc/current/reference/requirements.html)which take a little bit of extra configuring on most systems but the SaltStack options I'm about to explore will be useful and resuable regardless of what you are trying to do with your LAMP stack.
+Symfony2 has certain [requirements](http://symfony.com/doc/current/reference/requirements.html) which take a little bit of extra configuring on most systems but the SaltStack options I'm about to explore will be useful and resuable regardless of what you are trying to do with your LAMP stack.

 ###PHP extensions and config